What are Ground Pearl?

 The “pink pearl” is the nymph which has a hard, globular, yellow to purple shell.
 The nymphs are up to 1.5 mm in diameter.1Buss EA.
 (May 2009).
 Insect Pest Management on Turfgrass.
 EDIS.
 (29 November 2012)

-This, waxy, spherical shell is most likely what you’ll see in the field.
-Immature first-instar nymphs and cysts (second instars) are the stages when it is actively feeding and growing.
+This, waxy, spherical shell is what you tend to see in the field.
+Immature first-instar nymphs and cysts (second instars) are the feeding and growing stages.
 This is especially the case in sandy soils.
-However, adult males and females lack mouth parts and do not feed.
+Adult males and females lack mouth parts and do not feed.
 The image below is courtesy of NC State Extension.

 Lifecycle Ground pearl in turf

-Damage from Ground pearl nymphs causes circular patches that look like a fairy ring.
-You often see damage in dry weather as irregular patches of turf.
-These turn yellow or brown in the Summer, die in the Winter or never green up in the Spring.
-Each year these patches enlarge and the problem worsens.
+You can see damage in turf from Ground Pearl nymphs as circular patches that look like fairy rings.
+These are often seen in dry weather as irregular patches of turf, that turn yellow or brown in the Summer.
+Thet then either die in the Winter or never green up in the Spring.
+Each year these patches enlarge and the problem gets worse.

-Ground Pearls nymphs cause this damage by extracting juices from underground plant parts, and this removal of nutrients from roots weakens the host plants.
-If you suspect you have Ground Pearl check the boundary between healthy and chlorotic turf.
-This is where the greatest numbers are usually found and so you are more likely to see them here.2Potter, D.A.
+Ground Pearl nymphs extract nutrients from plant roots and weaken the host plant.
+If you suspect you have Ground Pearl check the boundary between the healthy and chlorotic turf.
+This is where you will see the greatest numbers of Ground Pearl in turf.2Potter, D.A.
 1998.
 Destructive Turfgrass Insects: Biology, Diagnosis, and Control.
 Ann Arbor Press, Ann Arbor, Mich..

-Over the last decade, ground pearl in turf have become more of an issue along the Eastern seaboard of Australia.
-Sporting venues such as bowling greens, golf clubs and even sports grounds have all reported instances of the damage these cause.
-The roots of couch, buffalograss, and zoysia, are most commonly infested with ground pearls which can easily be identified by there pink pearl appearance.
+Over the last decade, Ground Pearl in turf have become more of an issue in Australia.
+Sports facilities such as bowling greens, golf clubs and sports grounds have all reported instances of the Ground Pearl damage in turf.
+The roots of couch, buffalograss, and zoysia, are commonly infested with Ground Pearl which are easily to see by their pink pearl appearance.

-The Pink females tend to mature in the late Spring and then emerge from their cysts.
+The pink female Ground Pearl tend to mature in the late Spring and then emerge from their cysts.
 They then tunnel 50 to 75 mm into the soil, where they then secrete a waxy coat.
-Within this covering they lay up to 100 eggs, and under the right conditions a female may lay eggs several times a year.
-After only a few days the eggs hatch.
+Inside this they lay up to 100 eggs, and under the right conditions a female may lay eggs several times a year.
+It only takes a few days before the eggs hatch.

 The first instars (crawlers) then move and infest roots.
 Once they do this, the nymphs secrete their outer cover and develop into “pink ground pearls.”

-However, if conditions are not right to emerge, female nymphs may remain in the pearl stage for several years.
+However, if conditions are not favourable, female nymphs may remain in the pearl stage for several years.
 In fact, Ground pearls have been known to survive for 15 years in the absence of a suitable host3Brandenburg, R. 2003.
 Don’t give up on ground pearls.
 Grounds Maintenance. (http://www.grounds-mag.com/mag/grounds_maintenance_dont_give_ground_2)..

 During the Summer and into the Autumn the nymphs continue to develop.
-By the late Autumn or early Winter the insects are adults and overwinter in the cyst (pearl) that surrounds them.
-The life cycle appears to be mainly parthenogenic.
+By the late Autumn or early Winter the insects are adults, and then spend Winter inside the cyst (pearl) that surrounds them.
+Their life cycle of Ground Pearl in turf appears to be mainly parthenogenic.

-The slender nymphs emerge in the mid-Summer and then infest grass roots.
-Once they start to feed, nymphs soon develop their globular appearance which makes ground pearl treatment so difficult.
+In the mid-Summer the slender nymphs emerge, and then infest grass roots.
+Once they start to feed, the nymphs soon develop their globular appearance which makes Ground Pearl in turf so difficult to manage.
 There is usually one generation each year.

-From the above image, you can see that ground pearl aren’t very mobile.
+From the above image, you can see that Ground Pearl in turf aren’t very mobile.
 Their small size, and the fact that they live below the surface means that they are unable to move very far under their own power.
-This is a big issue when it comes to ground pearl control.
+This is a big issue when it comes to Ground Pearl control.

-To get to a new feeding site they must dig through the soil.
+To get to a new site they must dig through the soil.
 One estimate is that they only move a maximum of 10 to 15 cm per year4Hoffman E, Smith RL.
 1991.
 Emergence and dispersal of Margarodes meridionalis (Homoptera: Coccoidea) in hybrid bermudagrass.
 Journal of Economic Entomology 84: 1668- 1671..
-This inability to move very far is a key part of any cultural control program.
+This inability to move very far is key to managing Ground Pearl in turf.

 Cultural Control.